simiat/Project_Group19/page1.md

 LIMIT 100
 ```

-we find two results that are notably different from what we expected for a mineral:
+we find two results that are notably different from what we expected for a mineral

 ![17.ZirconIRI2](/immagini_markdown/17.ZirconIRI2.png)

-We can see that zircon is described by the classes “TechnicalCharacteristic” and “CulturalPropertyDefinition” (they belong to the Denotative Description Ontology on ArCo), although we know that, by consulting the ArCo Ontology, these minerals are included in the class Mineral, for example quartz ([https://w3id.org/arco/resource/Mineral/quarzo](https://w3id.org/arco/resource/Mineral/quarzo)), or Natural Heritage, like topaz or zircon.
+We can see that zircon is described by the classes **TechnicalCharacteristic** and **CulturalPropertyDefinition** (they both belong to the Denotative Description Ontology in ArCo), although we know that, by consulting the ArCo Ontology, these minerals are included in the class 'Mineral', for example quartz ([https://w3id.org/arco/resource/Mineral/quarzo](https://w3id.org/arco/resource/Mineral/quarzo)), or 'Natural Heritage', like topaz or zircon.
 We are interested in how many entities labelled “zircone” we could find under the two classes cited above.

-Firstly, we tried the following procedure for zircon: we used the operator ASK to ask ArCo knowledge graph if there are entities with the label “zircone” respectively belonging to the class “TechnicalCharacteristic”.
+Firstly, we tried the following procedure for zircon: we used the operator ASK to ask ArCo knowledge graph if there are entities with the label “zircone” respectively belonging to the class TechnicalCharacteristic.
 The query returns an affirmative response (“true”):

 ```sparql
 PREFIX a-dd: <https://w3id.org/arco/ontology/denotative-description/>